jysalaun/meta-nxp-connectivity/README.md

 <a name="How-to-setup-OTBR-OT"></a>

-# How to setup OpenThread Border Router and Openther Deamon on the target
+# How to setup OpenThread Border Router and OpenThread Daemon on the target

 Use below commands to connect the OTBR to the Wi-Fi access point: